sanbec/First-Column-Featured-Image/readme.txt

 == Frequently Asked Questions ==

-No questions.
-Just activate and enjoy.
+It's simple!
+Just activate, adjust settings and enjoy.

 == Screenshots ==
+1. Circle, XL, border on hover posts featured images
-1. Screenshot of posts with featured images.
+1. Square, M, no border on hover posts featured images
+1. Manage admin columns settings page

 == Upgrade Notice ==

-SVG image for posts with no featured image.
+= 1.3.0 =
+Enjoy the new setting: Now, you can remove the blue border on hover

 == Changelog ==
 = 1.3.0 =